$1B in Available Funding

 FEMA’s BRIC program has changed.
 Explore key updates and learn how to position competitive, infrastructure-ready projects.

-Did you miss our live BRIC webinar?
+Did you miss the first BRIC webinar?

-Missed the live session?
 You can now access the materials and full recording of our webinar: $1B in BRIC Funding: What You Need to Know and How to Be Successful.

 Understanding BRIC Funding and Program Structure